 Share Capital - There is no minimum capital requirement.
 However, the share capital must always be appropriate for achieving the corporate object and always be expressed in Metical (Mozambican currency).

-Internal Structure - Besides the bodies common to other companies (namely general meetings and a board of directors), companies also have a supervisory body in the form of either a supervisory board or a sole supervisor.
+Internal Structure - Besides the general assembly and the board of directors, these companies also have a supervisory body in the form of (i) a supervisory board – or a sole supervisor, in specific cases, or (ii) an audit committee, that is integrated in the board of directors, and an external auditor.

 Supervision - A company must be supervised by either: